10 Golden Rules for Providing Successful Customer Service

 Start by organizing and prioritizing the responses you receive.

 Helpdesk auto-tagging is a great way to collect customer feedback, identify important trends, and pinpoint potential issues.
-This helpdesk feature can be utilized to monitor and categorize customer interactions across multiple channels including, live chat, email and voice calls.
+This helpdesk feature categorizes customer interactions across multiple channels including, live chat, email, and voice calls.

-Once actionable issues have been grouped in order of frequency and severity, then make a plan to alter your product and/or your customer roadmap accordingly.
+Group actionable issues in order of frequency and severity.
+Then make a plan to alter your product and your customer roadmap accordingly.

 Here’s a great video from Hunter Business Group that outlines the process of acting on customer feedback.